|Reviews & Columns|

-It is, yes, a shade on the twee side, and occasionally too precious for its own good--both in dialogue and situation (their visit to a public access television station is cutesy and more than a little irritating).
+It is, yes, a shade on the twee side, and it is occasionally too precious for its own good--both in dialogue and situation (their visit to a public access television station is cutesy and more than a little irritating).
 But the actors play well together; Rosen hangs back most of the time, letting Lister-Jones set the tone and tempo, and bounces off of her accordingly.
-Director Kiernan flirts with playing their scenes, together and apart, with split-screens that work better than they should (considering what a wheezy device that is); we're not bothered, because we genuinely want to watch both of them, most of the time.
+Director Kiernan occasionally plays their scenes, together and apart, with split-screens that work better than they should (considering what a wheezy device that is); we're not bothered, because we genuinely want to watch both of them, most of the time.

 Josh Harnett pops in for a brief and laid-back cameo appearance; he resists the urge to play his character (a bike-riding, greasy-haired peacenik friend of Casper's) for the laughs that a lesser actor might have reached for.
 He's working under the radar here, and good for him.
 Imperioli, on the other hand, is primarily a distraction--he doesn't do much with his role, which (in his defense) is barely there to begin with.